 - The variations in the direction of waves are inferred with the help of their record on seismographs.

 - The area where the seismograph records no waves is called as ‘shadow zone’ of that wave.

-- Accordingly, it is observed that the area beyond 1050 does not receive S-waves and the area in between 1050 to 1400 does not receive P-waves.
+- Accordingly, it is observed that the area beyond 1050 does not receive S-waves, and the area between 1050 to 1400 does not receive P-waves.

-- Seismometers are the instruments which are used to measure the motion of the ground, which including those of seismic waves generated by earthquakes, volcanic eruptions, and other seismic sources.
+- Seismometers are the instruments that are used to measure the motion of the ground, which includes those seismic waves generated by earthquakes, volcanic eruptions, and other seismic sources.

 - The recorded graphical output from a seismometer/seismograph is called as a seismogram.
 (Note: Do not confuse seismograph with seismogram.
-Seismograph is an instrument while seismogram is the recorded output)
+A seismograph is an instrument while a seismogram is the recorded output)

-- There are two main scales used in the seismometers: (1) Mercalli Scale and Richter Scale.
+- There are two main scales used in the seismometers: (1) the Mercalli Scale and the Richter Scale.

-The scale represents the intensity of earthquake by analyzing the after effects like how many people felt it, how much destruction occurred etc. The range of intensity is from 1-12.
+The scale represents the intensity of the earthquake by analyzing the after-effects like how many people felt it, how much destruction occurred etc. The range of intensity is from 1-12.

 The scale represents the magnitude of the earthquake.
 The magnitude is expressed in absolute numbers from 1-10.
-Each whole number increase in Richter scale represents a ten times increase in power of an earthquake.
+Each whole number increase in the Richter scale represents a tenfold increase in the power of an earthquake.